ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Archive a room

-Moves a room with the ID specified in the request to the \"Archive\" section.
+Moves a room with the ID specified in the request to the "Archive" section.

 ### Example